 The company was founded in 1990 on a project-funding basis, and has become a tight-knit ensemble with a distinctive voice.
-Creating such a voice has been Parmenter’s dream since he first started choreographing on dancers other than himself in 1983.
+Creating such a voice has been Parmenter’s dream since 1983 when he first started choreographing on dancers other than himself.
 In determined pursuit of that dream from 1983 to 1987, Parmenter sought out choreographers and companies which seemed to him to have developed their own aesthetic.
 He hoped to learn through working with them how to train and creatively feed dancers for the kinds of dance performance he wanted to create.

 He went first to Australia, where he worked with Human Veins in 1983, and with One Extra Company in 1985, then went on to New York.
 There, with the support of a Queen Elizabeth II Arts Council study and travel award, he studied with Eric Hawkins, Min Tanaka, and Stephen Petronio, and performed with their companies.
 In Hawkins and Tanaka, in particular, he found models for what he was seeking–a well-articulated vision of how the body should move in performance, methods of training which support that vision, and which lead to a distinct aesthetic which sets that ensemble of dancers apart from others.